julsraemy/prezi/md/intro-open-data-2024.md

 * National platform launched in 2013 (first as opendata.admin.ch) under the direction of the Swiss Federal Archives.
 It exists as opendata.swiss since 2016 and is overseen by the Federal Statistical Office since 2019.
 * It provides an overview of OGD published in Switzerland and is a joint project of the Confederation and the cantons.
 * [Sourcecode](https://github.com/opendata-swiss) accessible on GitHub
 * Metadata accessible via a JSON API and an XML file according to the DCAT-AP CH standard.
-Unique identifier per dataset.
+Unique identifier per dataset

 https://opendata.swiss/